geoscixyz/em/content/geophysical_surveys/fundamentals/seven_steps.rst

 Summary for the seven-step framework
 ====================================

+1. **Setup:**
- 1. **Setup:** Establish the geoscience objectives, consider conventional practice, and identify how geophysics might contribute.
+   Establish the geoscience objectives, consider conventional practice, and identify how geophysics might contribute.

+2. **Properties:**
- 2. **Properties:** Characterize materials that can be expected and establish the likely physical property contrasts.
+   Characterize materials that can be expected and establish the likely physical property contrasts.

+3. **Surveys:**
- 3. **Surveys:** Determine a suitable geophysical survey, and design an effective and efficient field survey.
-Identify possible sources of error, noise and mis-interpretation.
+   Determine a suitable geophysical survey, and design an effective and efficient field survey.
+Identify possible sources of error, noise and mis- interpretation.

+4. **Data:**
- 4. **Data:** Carry out the field survey, taking all necessary actions to ensure complete, high quality, and cost effective data sets.
+   Carry out the field survey, taking all necessary actions to ensure complete, high quality, and cost effective data sets.

+5. **Processing:**
- 5. **Processing:** Plot the data, and apply appropriate processing and analysis.
+   Plot the data, and apply appropriate processing and analysis.

+6. **Interpretation:**
- 6. **Interpretation:** Interpret results in terms of physical property distribution, and then in terms of the original geoscience objectives.
+   Interpret results in terms of physical property distribution, and then in terms of the original geoscience objectives.

+7. **Synthesis:**
- 7. **Synthesis:** Combine interpretations with prior knowledge about the problem, and with other relevant information.
+   Combine interpretations with prior knowledge about the problem, and with other relevant information.
 Decide if your results are adequate for the particular problem.
 Iteration is usually necessary.